Probabilistic Rewriting and Asymptotic Behaviour: on Termination and Unique Normal Forms: Asymptotic Behaviour of PARS

+\begin{rem} \emph{ Could \emph{a different formulation} uncover properties similar to Newman Lemma?
+Another ``\emph{candidate}'' statement we can attempt is : \AST + WCR $\Rightarrow$ \UNlim.
+Unfortunately, here we did not find an answer.
+However, this property is an interesting case study.
+It is not hard to show that such a property holds when $\Lim(\mm)$ is finite, or uniformly discrete, meaning that---given a definition of distance---there exist a minimal distance between two elements in $\Lim(\mm)$.
+This fact also implies that a counterexample (if any) cannot be trivial.
+On the other side, if the property holds, the difficulty is which proof technique to use, since well-founded induction is not available to us.} \end{rem}

-What is at play here is that the notion of \emph{termination} is not the same in ARS and in PARS.
-A fundamental fact of ARS (on which all proofs of Newman's Lemma rely) is: termination implies that the rewriting relation is well founded.
-All terminating ARS allow well-founded induction as proof technique; this is\emph{ not the case} for probabilistic termination.
-To transfer properties from ARS to PARS there are two issues: we need to find the \emph{right formulation} and the \emph{right proof technique}.
+What is at play here is that the notion of \emph{termination} is not the same for ARSs and for PARSs.
+A fundamental fact of ARSs (on which all proofs of Newman's Lemma rely) is: termination implies that the rewriting relation is well founded.
+All terminating ARSs allow well-founded induction as proof technique; this is\emph{ not the case} for probabilistic termination.
+To transfer properties from ARSs to PARSs there are two issues: we need to find the \emph{right formulation} and the \emph{right proof technique}.

-Our counter-example still leaves open the question ``Can a different formulation uncover properties similar to Newman Lamma?"
+Notice that our counter-example above still leaves open the question ``Can a different formulation uncover properties similar to Newman's Lemma?''
 Or, better, ``Are there \emph{local properties} which guarantee \UNlim?''